missionpinball/mpf-docs/version_history/index.rst

 * Improved error if you try to target a widget to an invalid slide
 * Added default DMD fonts
 * Many bug fixes...

-See the full list and details of what's new in MPF 0.31 :doc:`here <0.31>`.

 0.30
 ~~~~